Netcentric/system-env-install-hook/README.md

 * Replication Agents (if the set of potential target environments is unlimited/unknown)
 * Cloud Configurations with differing values (e.g. URLs) between different environments
 * OSGi configurations that differ per env (e.g. for a AEM communities user sync)
-* Sensible production passwords (in OSGi configurations or cloud services) that have to be deployed automatically (this can be mitigated by using the CryptoService and a well-defined master key, however if the master key leaks all passwords can be decrypted)
+* Sensitive production passwords (in OSGi configurations or cloud services) that have to be deployed automatically (this can be mitigated by using the CryptoService and a well-defined master key, however if the master key leaks all passwords can be decrypted)

 For OSGi configurations, Felix recently introduced the configadmin plugin [interpolation](https://github.com/apache/felix/tree/trunk/configadmin-plugins/interpolation) that allows for env variables substitution on framework level, however there is not ootb platform solution to apply env variables to content.